BSNL: BSNL Managed Cloud Services

-BSNL Wings Services
+BSNL Wing Services

-On 16 August 2018, BSNL launched "BSNL Wings Services" in 22 telecom circles, in which there is no need for a SIM card or FTTH as it is a VoIP service through an app.
+On 16-August-2018, BSNL launched "BSNL Wings Services" in 22 telecom circles, in which there is no need for a SIM card or FTTH as it is a VoIP service through an app.
 It offers unlimited free calling for one year throughout India.

 Administrative units

 BSNL vertical divisions

 BSNL is primarily divided into three vertical divisions: